IF Sibbo-Vargarna

 IF Sibbo-Vargarna (abbreviated SibboV) is a sports club from Sipoo, Finland specialising in football, cycling, athletics, volleyball, skiing, orienteering, dancing, and fitness.
 The club was formed in 1928 and its main home ground is at the Nikkilän keskusnurmi.
 The men's football first team currently plays in the Kolmonen (Third Division).

 Background

 SibboV has spent many seasons in the lower divisions of the Finnish football league.
 For much of the last decade the club has oscillated between the Nelonen (Fourth Division) and the Kolmonen (Third Division).
 They have enjoyed a "yo-yo" existence with promotions from the Nelonen in 2001, 2005 and 2009 and immediate relegations from the Kolmonen in 2002 and 2006.
-In the 2010 season SibboV are showing greater signs of stability as the club seek to maintain their position in the fourth tier.
+In order to keep their spot in the fourth division, SibboV is displaying more steadiness in the 2010 season.

 Season to season

 Club Structure

 IF Sibbo-Vargarna run a large number of teams including 3 men's teams, 1 ladies team, 1 Futsal team, 3 veteran's teams (Oldtimers), 10 boys teams and 8 girls teams.